Last Updated On 11th July 2023 By Lauren | Wild Lovely World

 - Take the East Coast Bus service 124 or X24 or X5 as above.

-There is no train station – the nearest station is North Berwick, Drem, Longniddry.
+There is no train station is either town.
+The nearest station is North Berwick, Drem, Longniddry.

 Why not start your walk by going down to the gorgeous Gullane beach for a refreshing dip in the sea?

-We did this walk in early September and although the water was quite cool it was so refreshing and exhilarating – I highly recommend it!
-It’s soft sand most of the way out and it gets deep quite quickly allowing you to swim not too far from the shoreline.
+We did this walk in early September.
+Although the water was quite cool it was so refreshing and exhilarating – I highly recommend it!
+It’s soft sand most of the way out.
+It gets deep quite quickly allowing you to swim not too far from the shoreline.
 Go and do it!

 Or a walk along the dunes?